doc97/GOAPer/docs/design-document.md

 data about the environment, in the form of booleans.
 As input the algorithm will take:
 - BeginState: The state in the beginning
-- Actions: A collection of actions that can effect the State
+- Actions: A collection of actions that can affect the State
 - EndState: The state the algorithm tries to achieve

 ## Sources